chrisvargauk/js-perf-visualizer/README.md

   ]
 }
 ```
-or call `jsPerfVisualizer.genReportAsString()` for a human readably format.
+or call `jsPerfVisualizer.genReportAsString()` for a human readable format.
 ```text
 * ************************* *
 * JS PERF VISUALIZER REPORT *